The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

+In this section we will develop a bulk model for the volume integral of viscous dissipation $\vav{\varepsilon}$ in the quadrant layer that contains a jet and the quadrant layer that contains a plume.
+We will also describe a model for the vertical variation of horizontally integrated viscous dissipation in each layer.

-In this section we will develop a bulk description of viscous dissipation in a stable two-layer stratification sustained by a statistically steady plume.
-For generality we will assume that the interface is at a height $0\leq\zeta\leq 1$, not necessarily equal to $1/2$, above the base of a domain containing a single plume.
-In practice, the situation we have in mind corresponds to an `emptying filling box' model of a space ventilated by low and high-level openings \citep{LinPjfm1990a}.
+For generality we will assume that the distance from the plume source to the interface is $0\leq\zeta\leq 1$, and not necessarily equal to $1/2$.
+In practice, the situation we have in mind might correspond to an `emptying filling box' model of a space ventilated by low and high-level openings \citep{LinPjfm1990a} or to a domain containing an unequal number of buoyancy sources on its bottom boundary compared with its top boundary.
 For consistency with the previous sections, we continue to regard the ambient buoyancy of the upper layer as $b_{m}$ and that of the lower layer as $-b_{m}$.

 In the absence of a direct input of kinetic energy at the boundaries, the viscous dissipation in the domain is balanced by the total work undertaken by buoyancy.
-Buoyancy is only able to do work on the flow in the lower layer ($z < 0$), because in the upper layer the mean buoyancy difference between the plume and the ambient is zero.
+Buoyancy is only able to do work on the flow in the quadrant's lower layer ($z < 0$), because in the upper layer the mean buoyancy difference between the plume and the ambient is zero.
 As discussed in \S\ref{sec:energy_stats}, provided that the vertical buoyancy transport by diffusion is small compared with the relative buoyancy flux $w(b-b_{*})$, the kinetic energy dissipation is equal to the buoyancy flux multiplied by $\zeta$, which is the dimensionless distance over which buoyancy is able to do work in a single quadrant.

-To understand how the energy conversions are distributed in the vertical direction requires an assumption to be made about the transport of kinetic energy within the plume.
-We regard the internal dynamics of the plume as unknown and express its kinetic energy flux as $\gamma M^{2}/(2Q)$, where $M$ is the momentum flux, $Q$ is the volume flux and $\gamma$ is a parameter that accounts for the shape of the mean velocity profile.
-Since it is derivable from energy conservation, the energy flux in a self-similar plume does not depend on the entrainment coefficient $\alpha$.
-Using the steady-state plume solutions \eqref{eq:Q}, \eqref{eq:M} and noting that all quantities are non-dimensionalised using the source buoyancy flux and domain height, the flux of kinetic energy across the interface at $z=0$ is
+Assuming that the aspect ratio is sufficiently large and that the upper layer is not stratified, all the kinetic energy that is transported across the interface is dissipated in the upper layer.
+In other words, the total kinetic energy dissipation in the layer containing the jet is equal to the transport of kinetic energy across the interface.